quenio/ldsd-releases/README.md

 # LDSD Releases

-This repository has released packages of LDSD Languages.
+This repository has the released packages of LDSD Languages.

 ## Pre-requisites